frenetic-lang/tutorials/08-NCFirewall/index.md

+---
+layout: main
+title: Frenetic Tutorial
+---

 Chapter 8: Firewall Redux
 =========================

 In [Chapter 3](03-OxFirewall), you wrote a firewall that blocks ICMP traffic using OpenFlow and Ox.
 You did this in two steps: first, you wrote a _packet_in_ function and then configured the flow table to implement the same function efficiently.
 This single-line Frenetic program performs the same function:

 `if nwProto = 1 then drop else all`.

 In this chapter, you'll implement a more interesting firewall policy.
 This time, you will still use a trivial, one-switch topology.
 But, in the next chapter, you'll see how to turn your firewall into an easy-to-reuse component that can be applied to any other topology.

 ## Topology

 You are going to program the following network of four hosts and one switch: